-Once again, I am very honoured to be invited to work with the highly talented PropertyGuru team (Timothy Beers, Dr Tan Tee Khoon and Eugenia Liew) to co-author this Property Market Report for Q3 2020.
+It's my 2nd time working on the Quarterly Property Market Report with the highly talented PropertyGuru team (Timothy Beers, Dr Tan Tee Khoon and Eugenia Liew) and am deeply honoured to co-author this cornerstone report for the real estate community.

 Compiled below are some key insights from our many hours of data mining and research through proprietary data from PropertyGuru's analytics and URA, and published on PropertyGuru.com.sg and with consent, on my blog.

 As with reports (And some say me), this is going to be a long 12-min read, so make sure you are ready before scrolling any further.

 Hopefully you will find this helpful in making wiser investment choices!

 A Short Recap Of An Unforgettable Q2 2020 For Singapore And The Property Market